Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

 Ingredients You’ll Need

-• Bay leaves – this simple herb adds a touch of flavor and is easily accessible
+• Bay leaves – This simple herb adds a touch of flavor that’s easy to find and remove after cooking.

 side by side photos showing the process of making unsoaked Instant Pot chickpeas.